Linear statistics of determinantal point processes and norm representations: Main results

 Our main idea is to write, through \eqref{equation_variance},

-for $f\in H^1(\mathbb M)$, and
+for $f\in L^2(\mathbb M)$, and

-for Caccioppoli sets $A\subset \mathbb M$, and to use norm representations similar to those of Bourgain, Brezis and Mironescu \cite{BBM} and of D\'avila \cite{Davila} presented in Section~\ref{sec:function spaces} to prove the asymptotic behavior.
+for Borel sets $A\subset \mathbb M$, choosing suitable values for $C_{smooth}(N)$ and $C_{rough}(N)$, and then use norm representations similar to those of Bourgain, Brezis and Mironescu \cite{BBM} and of D\'avila \cite{Davila} presented in Section~\ref{sec:function spaces} to prove the asymptotic behavior.

-For the DPPs on the sphere that we consider in this paper, the results on norm representations for general compact manifolds in \cite{Davila-manifold} are not applicable, since, as mentioned, they require the radial mollifiers to be strictly decreasing, a property that the functions $\varrho_N$ appearing in \eqref{eq: general smooth} and \eqref{eq:general rough} for the harmonic and the spherical ensemble do not satisfy, as one can easily check.
-Even for $\mathbb M=\Sd$, the only result that we know of which does not require the monotonicity restriction, is the analogue of \cite[Theorem 2]{BBM} due to Pegon \cite[Proposition 5.7]{pegon}, but it only covers the case $H^1(\mathbb S^2)$, besides requiring an extra assumption on the mollifiers for $d=1$.
-Hence, it does not apply to the rough statistics.
+For the DPPs on the sphere that we consider in this paper, the results on norm representations for general compact manifolds in \cite{Davila-manifold} are not applicable, since they require the radial mollifiers to be strictly decreasing, a property that the functions $\varrho_N$ appearing in \eqref{eq: general smooth} and \eqref{eq:general rough} for the harmonic and the spherical ensemble do not satisfy, as one can easily check.
+Even for $\mathbb M=\Sd$, the only result that we know of which does not require the monotonicity restriction, is the analogue of the Bourgain, Brezis and Mironescu norm representation due to Pegon \cite[Proposition 5.7]{pegon}, but it only covers the case $p=2$.
+In particular, it does not apply to the rough statistics.

-In order to study the rough statistics, we have to prove the following analogue of Dávila's result \cite[Theorem 1]{Davila} for the unit sphere.
+This provides us a motivation to prove an analogue of the Bourgain-Brezis-Mironescu-Dávila results \cite[Theorem 2 and 3]{BBM}, \cite[Theorem 1]{Davila} for the unit sphere.
 Such a result is, although surely expected, not completely straightforward.